Artificial-Pancreas/iAPS/README.md

 Translators can click the Crowdin link above

-For questions or contributions: jon.m@live.se
+For questions or other contributions: jon.m@live.se